What Home Price Can You Get for $2,500 a Month?

 Estimating Your Monthly Housing Expense

 Many websites take the easy way out and calculate purchasing power based on principal and interest costs alone.
-In the real world, taxes, insurance, and association dues are typically included in mortgage payments.
+In the real world, taxes and insurance are typically included in mortgage payments.

 Unless otherwise noted, our calculations will be based on the following assumptions: